1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 Signagi perched on a hilltop

-With only 2 nights, the best place to stay in the Kakheti wine region is the romantic town of Signagi (also known as Sighnaghi).
-The quaint city has beautiful old brick buildings with red roofs and tiny cobblestone streets.
+With just 2 nights, the best place to stay in the Kakheti wine region is the romantic town of Signagi (also known as Sighnaghi).
+The quaint town has narrow cobblestone streets and beautiful old buildings with wooden balconies and terracotta roofs.
 You will see why the Geogians call it the "city of love"!

 How to get from Tbilisi to Kakheti wine region